Although a little pared down this year, it was pertinent to be reminded that celebrating success is at the heart

 Click below to see for yourself!

-At the recent Annual Reunion Dinner (and if you weren’t there, why not?), I was asked if we could make the Newsletters from previous years, available online.
+At a previous Annual Reunion Dinner (and there will be another one as soon as Covid 19 is out of the way) I was asked if we could make the Newsletters from previous years, available online.
 Well, here they are!

-A big thank you to Ken Webb (1954-61) for lending me his file of Newsletters, and now also to Peter Monether (1963-70) for scanning his copies!
+A big thank you to Paul Atkinson who sent me copies of the 1971 and 1972 Newsletters, to Ken Webb (1954-61) for lending me his file of Newsletters, and also to Peter Monether (1963-70) for scanning his copies!
 Ian Stephen (1949-54) has sent me a box full of goodies which include an extra seven Newsletters!

 Colin Bamford (1965-1967)